sartura/srpo/README.md

 A simple type that contains an array of result_vaule_t values, and its current size

 ## void (*srpo_ubus_transform_data_cb)(const char *ubus_json, srpo_ubus_result_values_t *values)
-Function pointer type that defines the callback which is registered with srpo_ubus_data_get, and is then called internally by ubus, when ubus has the call data ready.
+Function pointer type that defines the callback which is registered with srpo_ubus_call, and is then called internally by ubus, when ubus has the call data ready.
 The type receives the ubus JSON result in a string, and is passed the values array which it should fill in with individual srpo_ubus_result_value_t values.

 Parameters:
-* [in] ubus_json - string that contains the JSON received from the ubus call, called by srpo_ubus_data_get
+* [in] ubus_json - string that contains the JSON received from the ubus call, called by srpo_ubus_call
 * [in] values - array of srpo_ubus_result_values_t values, that have to be filled by the callback by parsing ubos_json

-## srpo_ubus_transform_template_t
+## srpo_ubus_call_data_t
-Contains the abovementioned transform callback, and the ubus method and lookup_path which are used during the ubus call.
-It is used to wrap the data passed to srpo_ubus_data_get
+Contains the abovementioned transform callback, the ubus method and lookup_path, timeout and a json string containing additional data for the ubus invoke call.
+All of the data fields are used during the ubus call.
+It is used to wrap the data passed to srpo_ubus_call

-## srpo_ubus_error_e srpo_ubus_data_get(srpo_ubus_result_values_t *values, srpo_ubus_transform_template_t *transform)
+## srpo_ubus_error_e srpo_ubus_call(srpo_ubus_result_values_t *values, srpo_ubus_call_data_t *transform)
-Set up and initiate an ubus call with the lookup_path and method specified in the transform template.
+Set up and initiate an ubus call with the lookup_path, method, timeout and json string arguments specified in the transform template.
 Passes the srpo_ubus_result_values_t array to the transform callback passed in the transform template.
+The json_call_arguments string can be NULL.
+A timeout of 0 means no waiting for the ubus call.
+If the srpo_ubus_transform_data_cb element is NULL then no callback is registered to process the ubus response data.

 Parameters:
 * [in] values - srpo_ubus_result_value_t array that will be passed to the transform callback
-* [in] transform - a transform template that contains the callback that will be called by ubus, the ubus lookup_path and ubus method
+* [in] call_args - a data structure that contains the callback that will be called by ubus, the ubus lookup_path and ubus method, the timeout and any additional json arguments for the ubus call

 Return:
 * error code (SRPO_UBUS_ERR_OK on success)